ryanolsonk/LLDB-QuickLook/README.md

 ## Examples

-`quicklook self.imageView.image`
+`(lldb) quicklook self.imageView.image`

-`ql [[UIApplication sharedApplication] keyWindow]`
+`(lldb) ql [[UIApplication sharedApplication] keyWindow]`

-`quicklook -f some_object.json -- [self jsonString]`
+`(lldb) quicklook -f some_object.json -- [self jsonString]`

-`ql -l self.view`
+`(lldb) ql -l self.view`

 ## Some use cases

-Debugging images not accessible from the Xcode GUI.
+* Debugging images not accessible from the Xcode GUI.
-Debugging views that are not on screen or obscured by another view.
+* Debugging views that are not on screen or obscured by another view.
-Saving images for screenshots or to watch a view change over time.
+* Saving images for screenshots or to watch a view change over time.
-Opening text in a proper editor without having to copy/paste from the console.
+* Opening text in a proper editor without having to copy/paste from the console.

 Tip: type `help quicklook` from the lldb prompt to see the options for the command.